quaquel/EMAworkbench/docs/source/overview.rst

 Analysis
 ========

-The anlysis package contains a variety of analysis and visualization techniques for analysing the results from the exploratory modeling.
+The analysis package contains a variety of analysis and visualization techniques for analyzing the results from the exploratory modeling.
 The analysis scripts are tailored for use in combination with the workbench, but they can also be used on their own with data generated in some other manner.

 * Patient Rule Induction Method (:mod:`prim`)
 * Classification Trees (:mod:`cart`)
+* Logistic Regression (:mod:`logistic_regression`)
+* Dimensional Stacking (:mod:`dimensional_stacking`)
 * Feature Scoring (:mod:`feature_scoring`)
 * Regional Sensitivity Analysis (:mod:`regional_sa`)
-* Dimensional Stacking (:mod:`dimensional_stacking`)
-* Behaviour clustering (:mod:`clusterer`): This analysis feature automatically allocates output behaviours that are similar in characteristics to groups (i.e. clusters).
-'Similarity' between dynamic behaviours is defined using distance functions, and the feature can operate using different distance functions that measure the (dis)similarity very differently.
-Currently available distances are as follows;

-   * Behaviour Mode Distance (:func:`distance_gonenc`): A distance that focuses purely on qualitative pattern features.
-For example, two S-shaped curves that are very different in initial level, take-off point, final value, etc. are evaluated as identical according to BM distance since both have identical qualitaive characteristics of an S-shaped behaviour (i.e. a constant early phase, then growth with increasing rate, then growth with decreasing rate and terminate with a constant late phase) on their differences in these three features.
-   * Sum of squared error (:func:`distance_sse`): See any statistics text.
-   * Mean square error (:func:`distance_mse`): See any statistics text.

-* various plotting functions (:mod:`plotting`)
+* various plotting functions for time series data (:mod:`plotting`)
 * pair wise plots (:mod:`pairs_plotting`)
 * parallel coordinate plots (:mod:`parcoords`)
 * support for converting figures to black and white (:mod:`b_an_w_plotting`)